 Antoine served two different stints on the staff at Ohio, both at the same time Bulldog head coach Tim DeRuyter was there.
 He was a graduate assistant during the 1998 and `99 seasons before earning his master's degree in higher education in 2000, then returned as a full-time assistant from 2001-04.

 In his role working with Ohio's wide receivers and coordinating its passing attack, several Bobcats recorded performances that made the school's top-10 lists for catches and yards receiving in a game, and receiving and all-purpose yards in a career.

 Antoine was a four-year letterwinner at Colorado State from 1993-96, where he played wide receiver.
-Twice during his career the Rams won the WAC championship to earn a berth in the Holiday Bowl, highlighted by the program's 10-2 record his sophomore season -- that fall, CSU defeated both nationally ranked Brigham Young and Arizona.
-His junior year, the Rams finished 8-4 with a victory over No. 21 Air Force, and they posted a 7-5 mark (three of those losses came against top-25 teams) his final year.
+Twice during his career the Rams won the WAC championship to earn a berth in the Holiday Bowl, highlighted by the program's 10-2 record his sophomore season.
+That fall, CSU defeated both nationally ranked Brigham Young and Arizona.

 CSU would go on to reclaim the WAC title in 1997 when Antoine served as a student assistant coach, ending the season ranked 17th in the nation after picking up a 35-24 win over 19th-ranked Missouri in the Holiday Bowl.
 He would earn his degree in exercise and sport science from the school in 1997.